-Depending on the vineyards positions, often you’ll find mineral expressions from the soil in your glass of Graševina.
+Depending on the vineyards positions, you’ll often find mineral expressions from the soil in your glass of Graševina.

-Next time when exploring something new to go with your clams or oysters think about it.
+Next time when exploring something new to go with your clams or oysters, think about it.
 You could easily get surprised!

 Ageing potential of Graševina